The Republic of the Congo (capital: Brazzaville) should not be confused with the Democratic Republic of the Congo (capital: Kinshasa)

 Since 2000 the entire network has been operated by non-governmental but state owned corporation.

-At the present day there are no international connections, but there is a proposal for a standard (1435mm) gauge line connecting a new iron ore mine at Mont Nabemba to the port of Kribi in Cameroon.
+There is a proposal for a standard (1435mm) gauge line connecting a new iron ore mine at Mont Nabemba to the port of Kribi in Cameroon.
 Only a short length of this line would lie within the Republic of the Congo.

 Flag image from CIA World Factbook